Listen upu coffee nerds, because this Chocolate Coconut Coffee Soda recipe is for you.

 - 1 slice orange

-- Combine the chocolate syrup and coconut milk in the bottom of a tall glass and stir until evenly combined.
+- Make The Coffee Soda: Combine the chocolate syrup and coconut milk in the bottom of a tall glass and stir until evenly combined.
 Add ice to the top of the glass, top with the coffee, and stir.
 Garnish with a slice of orange and top with club soda or seltzer water to your liking (we liked 2 to 3 ounces).